andrew-wilkes/advent-of-code-2025/README.md

 So it may be better to pre-combine the shapes manually into rectangular areas.
 I don't feel the motivation to write code to fit the pieces together like jigsaw pieces.
 The problem may be more like stacking boxes into a bigger box.

+## Conclusion

+I finished the challenge with 20 stars after putting some serious effort into it.
+Now I will go out and find solutions that other people have come up with to see what I can learn.
+And maybe I will implement some of those ideas with golang for fun.

+Some of the challenges end up having very large combinations if you take a naive approach to solving them, so we need to discover the tricks/algorithms to solve them efficiently.